burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

   concept NoExceptDestructible = requires (T& value) { { value.~T() } noexcept; value +=1; };
   ```

   A compound requirement is similar to a simple requirement.
-But only besides asserting that a given expression must be valid, a compound requirement can also prohibit this expression from ever throwing an exception and/or constraint type that it evaluates to.
-There is no semicolon after the expression inside the curly braces of a compound requirement.
+But besides asserting that a given expression must be valid, a compound requirement can also prohibit this expression from ever throwing an exception and/or constraint type that it evaluates to.

+  Importantly, there is no semicolon after the expression inside the curly braces of a compound requirement.
 Using semicolons inside the compound requirement is a compile-time error.

   All possible types of compound requirements: